Keyword research guide: focus on intent and conversion

 Keyword research FAQ (client questions)

 ClickForest advice: Start with 15-25 keywords in 4-6 clusters.
 Focus beats volume.
-A properly optimized page ranks for 8-12 related terms.
+A correctly optimised page ranks for 8-12 related terms.

-How quickly do I see results from keyword optimization?
+How quickly will I see results from keyword optimisation?

 Our experience: